Travelport/travelport-uapi-tutorial/lesson_2-5.md

 {% endhighlight %}

-If you are implementing this tutorial using "testing" credentials issued by Travelport, the actual values in the credit card fields will not be validated.
+If you are implementing this tutorial using test credentials issued by Travelport, the actual values in the credit card fields will not be validated.

-In a real application, many checks will be made to verify with the credit card provider if this card number is associated with this owner, and to check if the CCV code (the code on the back of the card) is correct.
+In a real application, many checks are made to verify with the credit card provider if this card number is associated with this owner, and to check if the CCV code (the code on the back of the card) is correct.

-### Making The Final Reservation
+### Making the Final Reservation

-As has been the case in most of the lessons, we use a request/response pair to actually make the reservation.
-This results in the following request and response to be transmitted to and received from Travelport.
-(This example is for a hotel that is near the 'GOLDEN GATE BRIDGE' attraction in San Francisco, California):
+A request/response pair is used to actually make the reservation.
+The result is the following request and response transmitted to and received from Travelport.
+(This example is for a hotel that is near the *GOLDEN GATE BRIDGE* attraction in San Francisco, California):

 {% highlight xml %}
 <soapenv:Envelope xmlns:soapenv="http://schemas.xmlsoap.org/soap/envelope/">